legastero/customxeps/extensions/push.md

 The backend service MAY then return a result form that contains a field named "service" which contains the JID where the user's server will send push notifications.

-As it is possible that the device ID token to change, the registration step MAY be done for each XMPP session.
+As it is possible for the device ID token to change, the registration step MAY be done for each XMPP session.

 ## Enabling Notifications